yazdan-iot/embedded-hardware-roadmap/README.md

 Personal, self-taught study notes on the **hardware side of embedded engineering** — electronics fundamentals, components, communication protocols, PCB design, and everything in between.
 Written from scratch while learning, organized as a **roadmap**: broad coverage first, depth added topic by topic as I actually study each one.

+The full mind map — all 25 topic areas with a short "what it is / why it matters" for each, plus the suggested study order — lives in **[ROADMAP.md](./ROADMAP.md)**.
+The table below mirrors that structure and tracks which sections actually have notes written so far.

 I'm not doing this for a bootcamp or a course.
 I'm doing it because I already have a solid software background (C/C++, FreeRTOS, NVS, OTA, driver-level firmware work) but wanted to properly understand the hardware side — why a wire goes to a specific pin, why a specific component is chosen, how to read a datasheet and actually reason about a schematic instead of just copying it.
 This repo is the trail I'm leaving behind while closing that gap.

 If you're also starting out in embedded hardware, feel free to use this as a roadmap for what to study and in what order.
 If you spot a mistake, please open an issue or a PR — I'd genuinely rather be corrected than have wrong notes sitting here.